swift19/science-laboratory-system/README.md

 - When item is approved, the item qty is deducted base on request
 - When item is return, the item qty is added base on return item
 - Can add comment/remarks on equipment condition (Return)
+- Can add/delete notice, display in homepage for student or professor to see